Polymer80: Controversies

-The company opposed a Nevada state law that would criminalize ghost gun sellers and buyers.
+The company opposed a Nevada state law that would criminalize receiver blank sellers and buyers.
 The law was struck down by Nevada's state courts, which then CEO David Borges called "a significant victory".
+On May 21, 2021, the Nevada Legislature passed Assembly Bill 286 to prohibit the sale of privately made firearms and the receiver blanks used to make them.

-The LAPD reported that nearly 90 percent of ghost guns recovered by the department in 2021 were from Polymer80.
+The Los Angeles Police Department reported that nearly 90 percent of privately made firearms recovered by the department in 2021 were from Polymer80.

-The city of Baltimore filed a lawsuit against the company for making worse a "public health crisis" of violence associated with the use of ghost guns.
-The lawsuit was filed on 1 June 2022, the same day that Maryland's law reclassifying "unfinished receivers" as firearms went into effect.
+The city of Baltimore filed a lawsuit against the company for making worse a "public health crisis" of violence associated with the use of privately made firearms.
+The lawsuit was filed on June 1, 2022, the same day that Maryland's law reclassifying "unfinished receivers" as firearms went into effect.

 A 2022 study collected data about firearms recovered by police after being used in a crime.
 In the twelve American cities studied, Polymer80 was the fifth most commonly found brand, at 3.8%.

-Nevada Legislature Assembly Bill 286 to prohibit the sale of ghost guns and the parts used to make them passed on May 21, 2021.
+On July 5, 2023, the city of Philadelphia filed a lawsuit against Polymer80 and another receiver blank supplier following a mass shooting two days prior that left five people dead.